Silicon-7/challenges/sudoku_challenge.md

 Your program will run from the terminal by calling `ruby runner.rb`

+Your runner file will use 'require_relative' to reference the file that holds your logic.

 The sudoku puzzles that your program will solve can be found puzzles.txt file.

 Your program will read the file, input the string, and solve the puzzle (one at a time).